SafeExamBrowser/seb-server/docs/exam_config.rst

 feature there will be a copy dialog shown as pop-up window where one has to give at least a new unique name for the copy.
 See :ref:`copy-config-label` for detailed step by step guide.

-A plain XML text export of the exam configuration may be needed for testing.
-This is always possible by using the "Export Exam Configuration" action from the right action pane.
+A plain XML export of the SEB settings may be needed for testing.
+This is always possible by using the "Export SEB Settings" action from the right action pane in the SEB settings view.
 This will start a usual browser download dialog handled by your browser to save or load the file.
 The default name of the file of a exam configuration is "SEBExamSettings.seb".

 SEB Server supports also the `SEB Config-Key <https://safeexambrowser.org/developer/seb-config-key.html>`_ that is used to validate the SEB configuration